RustMinerSystem

 https://miner.example.com/rms-admin/api/ports

 Without a safe route, the API is under the website root.
-A reverse proxy must preserve the safe route and custom API header.
+A reverse proxy must preserve the safe route and the X-ACCESS-TOKEN header.

 API authentication header